yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 unaccelerated array approach above.
 Once we know it, the closest hit distance can help us eliminate entire branches of the tree, because we can skip them not just when we miss the bounding volume, but also if the distance to the bounding volume is greater than are recorded closest hit distance.
-For this reason (and others), it is worthwhile to traverse the tree depth first, so that we record our closest hit against geometry sooner.
+For this reason and others, it is worthwhile to traverse the tree depth first, so that we record our closest hit against geometry sooner.

-Our raytracer's bounding volumes were axis-aligned boxes, and scene geometries were triangles.
+Now let's go over our initial, naive implementation.
+The raytracer's bounding volumes were axis-aligned boxes, and scene geometries were triangles.

 (XXX: Explain basic BVH build)